 “Serial killers” are typically defined as a person who commits murder at least three times in a month.
 The country’s most notorious serial killers sometimes skirt that line, while others completely surpass it in horrifying numbers.
 Gary Ridgway, also known as the Green River Killer, belongs to the latter group.

-Although Ridgway’s childhood was troubled and he showed early signs of committing heinous crimes, it’s hard to wrap your head around just how someone could commit so many murders in such a short span of time.
+Police have confirmed 49 of those murders, although estimates show that the actual number could reach 90 or 100.
+It’s hard to wrap your head around just how someone could commit so many murders in such a short span of time.
 Go deeper into the life and mind of Gary Ridgway, one of the most unsettling serial killers in history.

 Gary Ridgway was born in 1949 and moved to King County, Washington at age 11 The highway near where he lived was known for a high population of sex workers, and highway was also the sight of many murders committed by Ridgway.

 Gary Ridgway did not have a happy childhood.
 Like many serial killers, he was a frequent bed-wetter.
 This bed-wetting was often the reason for various forms of bizarre punishment from his mother, including freezing cold baths.
 He was frequently abused and humiliated by his mother, in verbal, physical, and sexual ways.
 Interviews with Ridgway show that he thought about torturing and killing his mother early in his childhood because his mother was such a “big problem.”
 His brothers and father also faced abuse from the matriarch of the family.